6rayWa1cher/banlabyrinth/README.md

 # banlabyrinth
-This bot supplies your server with new temporary ban strategy.
+This discord bot supplies your server with new temporary ban strategy.
 Annoying people could be trapped inside the labyrinth or box.
-A labyrinth is a voice channel category with 5 channels in it.
+A labyrinth visually is a voice channel category with 5 channels in it.
+After going through the maze the user will be restored to their rights.
 # Commands
 All commands require "Labyrinth Keeper" role to be executed.
 If that role not created, execute any command once.
 * `#trap [member] [size]` - Creates a labyrinth for the member and locks him in it.
 Size format: NxM , where 0 < n < 100, 0 < m < 100.
   Examples: #trap "Bad guy" 20x15 , #trap BadGuy
 * `#pardon [member]` Removes the labyrinth and restores member permissions.
 * `#box [member]` Creates a box for the member and locks him in it.